Norway in the Eurovision Song Contest 2015: Semi-final

 Mørland and Debrah Scarlett took part in technical rehearsals on 13 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 20 May where the professional juries of each country watched and voted on the competing entries.

-The stage show featured the duo in costumes designed by Elisabeth Stray Pedersen: Mørland appeared in a white and black suit and Debrah Scarlett appeared in a white crop top and skirt with an ornate silver hair clip.
-The performance was simplistic and was largely captured using one camera.
-The stage atmosphere was dark for the beginning of the song with bronze and orange lighting intensifying as the song progressed.
-The performance choreographer, Mattias Carlsson, stated: "all the focus should be on the song and the artists, so we don't think we need any graphics".
-While Mørland and Debrah Scarlett appeared on stage alone, they were joined by four backing vocalists: Julie Lillehaug Kaasa, May Kristin Kaspersen, Håvard Gryting and Bjørnar Reime.
+The Norwegian performance featured Mørland and Debrah Scarlett performing on stage in costumes designed by Elisabeth Stray Pedersen: Mørland appeared in a white and black suit and Scarlett appeared in a white crop top and skirt with an ornate silver hair clip.
+The stage colours transitioned from bronze and orange to white towards the end, and most of the performance was filmed using one steadicam.
+The choreographer of the Norwegian performance, Mattias Carlsson, stated: "all the focus should be on the song and the artists, so we don't think we need any graphics".
+Mørland and Debrah Scarlett were also joined by four off-stage backing vocalists: Julie Lillehaug Kaasa, May Kristin Kaspersen, Håvard Gryting and Bjørnar Reime.

 At the end of the show, Norway was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Norway placed fourth in the semi-final, receiving a total of 123 points.